apify/apify-docs/content/docs/tutorials/log_in_by_transferring_cookies.md

 ![Web scraper input tab]({{@asset tutorials/images/web-scraper-input.webp}})

 And that's it!
 When you run the scraper, it will start already logged-in.
-Note that if the cookies are short-lived, this might not work and you will need to [implement login in your code]({{@link tutorials/log_into_a_website_using_puppeteer.md}}).
+Note that if the cookies are short-lived, this might not work, and you will need to [implement login in your code]({{@link tutorials/log_into_a_website_using_puppeteer.md}}).